-- 1. The University will support students to re-engage with their studies, but a student is expected to make every effort to re-engage with their course.
-The FSC will support a student to consider other opportunities where appropriate and where available prior to withdrawal from their course.
-However, there may be circumstances where a student has been absent for a significant amount of time from their studies, and they will be permanently withdrawn from their course. - 2.
+- 1. The University will make every effort to support students to re-engage with their studies, exploring all opportunities available prior to withdrawal from their course.
+Following all interventions and issuing of attendance notifications, and where students are deemed to be no longer attending and/or engaging with their studies, they will be permanently withdrawn from their course. - 2.
 The University has a legal requirement to notify certain external bodies when a student has been withdrawn from their course.
-The withdrawal will be reported to Student Finance England (SFE) or equivalent funding body, UK Visas and Immigration (UKVI), their employer or sponsor and/or their Professional Statutory Regulatory Body (PSRB). - 3.
+The withdrawal will be reported to Student Finance England (SFE) or equivalent funding body, the Home Office, their employer or sponsor, ESFA (apprentices only) and/or their Professional Statutory Regulatory Body (PSRB). - 3.
 For Student Route Visa holders, the University will cease sponsorship of the student's visa once the student has been withdrawn from their course.
 This will be reported to the Home Office within 10 working days and students will be expected to return to their home country with immediate effect.